- Free Consultation: 877-663-1007 Tap Here to Call Us

 Authorities closed a section of Route 12 near Webb Depot Road for several hours following the collision.
 Drivers in the area were urged to find alternate routes while the investigation remained active.

-Authorities continue to investigate the cause of the crash.
+Law enforcement officials continue to investigate the cause of the crash.

 We extend our sincere condolences to the family of the pickup truck driver who lost their life in this tragic accident and wish a full recovery to those injured.